TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 Jeans WAS $46.50 NOW  $15 .87 Girls Jeans Guys Hoodies
 &.
 Sweatshirts WAS $39.50 NOW  $14 .87 Guys Hoodies Guys
 Jeans WAS $49.50 NOW  $17 .87 Guys Jeans Girls Joggers
 &.
-Sweats WAS $39.50 NOW  $9 .87 Girls Joggers Next SHOW NEW!
+Sweats WAS $39.50 NOW  $9 .87 Girls Joggers Next LET'S GET GIVING (TUESDAY)

+In honor of giving tuesday, go to your nearest

+Aeropostale location and join us in donating over

+$200,000 to Best Friends Animal Society

+Find a Store SHOW NEW!
 Online Only Deals Now!
 60-70% OFF

 Iconic show, snack &. pop culture graphics
 just waiting to be unwrapped.